How you move through - and eventually beyond a divorce is your choice.

 If only one party wants to mediate but the other party does not, then unfortunately, mediation will not be a viable option for divorce.

-You and your spouse are both comfortable and interested in making your own decisions.
+You are both comfortable and interested in making your own decisions.

 Because mediation follows the principles of self-determination, couples acknowledge that they will be in complete control of the decisions made regarding their divorce settlement.